rvk-utd/hanna/modules/hanna-react/README-conventions.md

 };
 ```

-### But I want default, yet resettable state
+### But I want a default, yet resettable state

-If you want an component which is effectively uncontrolled, but resets/changes
+If you want to make a component which is effectively uncontrolled, but
-its internal state whenever a certain prop value changes.
+resets/changes its internal state whenever a certain prop value changes.

 In such cases refrain from calling the controlling prop `defaultSomething`.